-605.1.13 At-Large Board Members
+5.1.14 At-Large Board Members

-605.1.14 Club, Athlete, and Special Programs Development Coordinator

 5.2 AT-LARGE BOARD MEMBERS - The House of Delegates may specify [insert a number] At-Large positions.
 Any reduction in the number of At-Large Board Members shall not take effect until the terms of office of the incumbents expire or become vacant.
 [Specify when and how at-large Board members are selected.]
 Additionally, a sufficient number of athlete members shall be elected or appointed [select one] as At-Large Board Members such that athletes constitute at least twenty percent (20%) of the voting membership of the Board of Directors at any given time (taking into account the Athlete Representatives).
 The Athlete At-Large Board Members shall meet the same requirements and be elected at the same time and place as the Athlete Representatives set forth in Section 6.2.1.
-All At-Large Board Members shall hold office from the date of their election or appointment through the conclusion of the second annual meeting of the House of Delegates following such election or appointment, or until their successors are elected or appointed.605.2 AT-LARGE BOARD MEMBERS
+All At-Large Board Members shall hold office from the date of their election or appointment through the conclusion of the second annual meeting of the House of Delegates following such election or appointment, or until their successors are elected or appointed.

+5.2 AT-LARGE BOARD MEMBERS

 The Board of Directors shall have five (5) non-athlete At-Large Board Members.
 The House of Delegates or the Board of Directors by resolution may reduce the number, but not increase it to more than five (5).
 Any reduction in the number of At-Large Board Members shall not take effect until the terms of office of the incumbents expire or become vacant.
-The House of Delegates or the Board of Directors by resolution may create classes of At-Large Board members, such as an At-Large Board Membership to be held by a Coach Member.
-In addition, a sufficient number of athlete members shall be selected as Athlete At-Large Board Members to constitute at least twenty percent (20%) of the voting membership of the Board of Directors at any given time (taking into account the Athlete Representatives).
-The Athlete At-Large Board Members shall meet the same requirements and be selected at the same time and place as the Athlete Representatives set forth in Section 604.1.3.
-All At-Large Board Members shall hold office from the date of their election (or appointment, as the case may be) through the conclusion of the annual meeting of the House of Delegates following such appointment or until their successors are elected or appointed.
+At-Large Board Members may be appointed at any time during the General Chair’s term of office with the advice and consent of the Board of Directors.,Additionally, a sufficient number of athlete members shall be selected as Athlete At-Large Board Members to constitute at least twenty percent (20%) of the voting membership of the Board of Directors at any given time (taking into account the Athlete Representatives).
+The Athlete At-Large Board Members shall meet the same requirements and be selected at the same time and place as the Athlete Representatives set forth in Section 6.2.1.
+All At-Large Board Members shall hold office from the date of their election or appointment through the conclusion of the second annual meeting of the House of Delegates following such election or appointment, or until their successors are elected or appointed.

 5.3 EX-OFFICIO MEMBERS - - The following persons shall be ex-officio members of the Board of Directors [list members]: